Vladsc2/fastapi_project/README.md

 **⚠️ Work in progress.** This is a pet project under active development.
 The game is not yet fully playable — mechanics are being implemented gradually.

-A small text-based browser game with D&D mechanics built with **FastAPI**, SQLAlchemy, and Alembic.
+A small text-based browser game with D&D mechanics

 ## Requirements
 - Python 3.12+